 5 Ways to Be A More Family Oriented Person

 How do you become family oriented?
 Being a more family oriented person may seem like a challenge in your busy life, but it doesn’t have to be.
-A few simple choices can bring you and your family closer together.
+A few simple choices can bring you and your entire family closer together.
+You can chose to have the characteristics of a family oriented person.
+It may take some time and effort but try adopting the 5 action points below.

 1. Be There for The Important Moments

-You may not make every daytime school event or every baseball game, but do your best to schedule the important moments, like the school play or the baseball playoff game.
+You may not make every daytime school event or every baseball game.
+However, do your best to schedule the important moments, like the school play or the baseball playoff game.
 Be there for the ones that really matter.
 And if you promise to make it to something, keep your promise; it shows your child that you love them and you’re committed to their happiness.
+It lets them know it is safe to rely on you.

 2. Schedule Family Time